top of page

 Cammeron Batanides

-Chief Operating Officer of VCAP
+President of VCAP

 Cammeron Batanides is an internationally known fine artist and children’s book author/illustrator.
 She is a teaching artist, business owner, live painting performance and studio artist.
 Predominantly working in acrylic and watercolor, her works have been featured across the United States, in Jamaica and throughout Canada.